paybygroup/slate/source/index.html.md

 Makes changes to a legal document, which will apply to all future acceptances by members where that document is attached to a purchase.
-It will not apply retroactively.
+It will not apply retroactively to any Purchase created prior to the moment it is updated.

 > Body parameter